 parasympathetic arm of this system is involved in relaxation – the lowering of heart rate, the increase in digestive activity and the relaxation of muscles, among other things─ the sympathetic arm is responsible for acceleration and constriction, especially when the body is engaged in a “flight or fight” response.

-You can look at it this way: if your entire nervous system were a car, the parasympathetic would be the brakes while the sympathetic would be the gas petal.
+You can look at it this way: if your entire nervous system were a car, the parasympathetic would be the brakes while the sympathetic would be the gas pedal.
 Both of these systems have evolved to work together on an as-needed basis when the body is operating in an “ideal” environment.

 How Stress Leads Directly to Cancer Growth

 Of course, most of us do not operate in an ideal environment.
-Unless we take the time to consciously de-stress, the pressures of daily life─ deadlines, responsibilities, lifestyle choices and our own negative internal dialogue─ most of us will find ourselves in “flight or fight” mode a majority of the time.
+Unless we take the time to consciously de-stress, the pressures of daily life─ deadlines, responsibilities, lifestyle choices, and our own negative internal dialogue─ most of us will find ourselves in “flight or fight” mode a majority of the time.

 And this is where we can run into problems.